odockal/podman-desktop-qe/docs/scenarios/compose/compose-testing.md

 Aim is to verify that compose (docker/podman) tool can be installed using Podman Desktop.
 Podman Desktop also must "see" these objects that `compose up` command spinned up.

 ## Requirements
+1. Podman installed
-One could also have docker/podman compose binary tool downloaded beforehand.
+2. One could also have docker/podman compose binary tool downloaded beforehand.
 Then it should not be offered by Podman Desktop to install the tool.

 ## Scenario